 We were also advised that by registering the word sourdough itself would result in serious challenges to the definition of sourdough.
 Manufacturers will present a case at the consultation stage arguing that there is no definition, and so their faux version is also sourdough.

 It was then suggested that we use a prefix.
 “Real sourdough,” which as quickly was dismissed for the same reasons that “Sourdough,” would be challenged.
 The most easily (not that any of this is easy,) name to protect would be the name “Traditional Sourdough.”

-It would take up to 2 years and full bread industry consultation to get this option to Brussels.
+It will take years and full bread industry consultation to get this option to Brussels.

 I left DEFRA headquarters with my pot of sourdough with a sense that they wanted to help, but also feelings of complete frustration at the irony of the lack of choices for real protection for real sourdough.
 I’ll admit swearing along the lines of “stick that,” in the pub (only stronger) afterwards with members of the #realbread campaign, and know now that it was naïve of me to think that the systems in place could or would be used in the best way possible to help to protect something, that rightfully belongs to all of us, in the form it is has always been in.
 I cannot see any artisan baker wanting to sign up to an auditing body that enables them to call their sourdough “ traditional sourdough?!”
 In fact, it does totally the opposite of what I set out to achieve allowing the word “sourdough,” completely free for the fakers to use indiscriminately!

 I’m afraid that the advice to use a prefix to differentiate sourdough from this mass-produced additive-laden instant fodder has left me outraged.
 This is the preferred option to protect the sanctity of authentic sourdough?